[slides] Bayesian online learning in non-stationary environments

 - (A.2) a posterior over choices of auxiliary variables.

-Considering classes of (M.2) and (M.3) recovers various ways in which non-stationarity has been tackled.
+Considering choices of (M.2) and (M.3) recovers various ways in which non-stationarity has been tackled.

 Runlenght (RL)